operand/agency/README.md

   agent systems.

   Expect changes to the API over time as features are added or changed.
-The library follows semver versioning.
+The library follows semver versioning starting at 1.x.x.
 Minor version updates may contain breaking API changes.
 Patch versions should not.

 * This API does not assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.